rocblink27/csc202_workspace/README.md

    - Pull the latest changes from the GitHub repository to your local machine.
 Replace `master` with `main` if that is your default branch on GitHub:
       - `git pull origin master`

-This will download the latest version of the repository from GitHub to your local machine, so you can start working on it in CCS-Theia.
+This will download the latest repository version from GitHub to your local machine, so you can start working on it in CCS-Theia.

 ---
 ## Contact Information